How to Host a Neighborhood Book Swap

 Advertise your book swap.

 Let your neighbors know what it is, when to bring the books, and when to pick up the new books.
-Click HERE to download your free copy of this flier:
+Hand out fliers (free download below), hang fliers on community boards, or text it out to friends in the neighborhood.

 2. Collect the books on the planned day.